 The Brassicaceae is a family of plants that collectively provides 10% of human food calories (ref).
 Along with the model plant species Arabidopsis, there are X number of Brassicaceae genome sequences that have been published in the last 15 years (refs).
 Included in this list is Brassica rapa, a physiologically and morphologically diverse diploid species that has 87% gene exon similarity to Arabidopsis thaliana (ref).
 This makes Brassica rapa a making a great candidate for comparing and translating knowledge of biological processes into a crop species from Arabidopsis.

 Brassica rapa has a genome size of 250 Gb spread over 10 chromosomes A01-A10 (genome paper).
 The genome consortium has a public release at version 1.5 that is a significant improvement over version 1.0 (weblink).
 However, there are still many large scaffolds that have not been placed due to various problems with assembly.
 These scaffolds equate to X% of the remaining sequence in the genome.
 An increasingly common way to place scaffolds and contigs is to use recombination probabilities between molecular markers that occur on those scaffolds so they can be placed in relative positions if general genome assembly fails.
 The most time consuming part of this step is making a genetic mapping population and completing the sequencing on the progeny (refs).
-We chose a heavily used recombinant inbred line population developed by.
+We chose a heavily used recombinant inbred line population developed by (Iniguez-Luy et al. 2009).

 Instead of conducting genotype by sequencing for these lines, we instead chose to sequence RNA at enough coverage from all the individuals in the population that we could call SNPs from this data.
 This technique has been used before in humans (refs), but limited in scope in plants.
 Name species where this was done.
+(Trick et al. 2009; Lai et al. 2012; Koenig et al. 2013)